AerialRoboticsGroup/forest-vo/README.md

 i. cd glue-factory

-ii. conda env create -f environment.yaml
+ii. conda create -n glue_env python=3.11

+iii. conda activate glue_env

 ## Training

 To train your own models:

-   i. cd data/

-   ii.
-Follow the README.txt in finnForest/ and syntheticForestData/ to download the datasets.
+   i.
+In data/ follow the README.txt in finnForest/ and syntheticForestData/ to download the datasets.
 Note that the datasets take over 150GB in storage.

 ### Homography-based Training